Ki4wn/rtl8188eus/README.md

 ++++ lots to walkthrough over here..

-We'll check the posiblities to move our rtl8812au driver onto this base.
+We'll check the posiblities to move our rtl8812au driver onto this base.<br>
 This looks like a clean, better Realtek base!
 More information coming.